-For more information on program history including mission and vision, and on data governance structure and processes, please review the TRIP Program Manual.
+For more information on program history including mission and vision, please review the TRIP Program Manual.
+For more information on data governance structure and processes, please review the TRIP Data Governance Manual.

 TRIP Core Data

 The TRIP receives a variety of administrative datasets from agency partners that are incorporated into the TRIP repository.
 These administrative datasets are outlined in Table 1, based on the category of data and data source.
 These datasets vary in subject matter, from the roadway to the crash, to police interaction, to court interaction, to health encounters.
 As such, TRIP's repository is the most comprehensive longitudinal crash-record public safety system in the state.